mataha/necrobat/README.markdown

 [source]: https://github.com/mataha/necrobat.git

  3. Move the main script to your NecroBot directory:
     ```batchfile
     > move /Y "scripts\necrobat.bat" "<your NecroBot directory>"
     ```

-Alternatively, you can download the source as a [zip] and install it manually.
+Alternatively, you can download the source as a [zip] and install it manually, thus avoiding using Git.
-Git is not needed this way.

 [zip]: https://github.com/mataha/necrobat/archive/master.zip